 e-mail: thaiprivatehand@gmail.com

-of the collector, only a blank page attached an e-mail address for contact us.
+since the year 2013 without any informations about the collector, only a blank page attached an e-mail address for contact us.

 the coins occupied by whom ..... who is the collector ?

-Ten years long on display sharp and well-lit photographic images for facilitate comparison to whom suspect them, may copy these images, pay close attention to details of the obverse and reverse iconography, inscriptions, both the rims and coin's edge.
-Then, compare them with the known
+Ten years long on display well-lit photographic with high resolution images for facilitate comparison to whom suspect them, may copy these images, pay close attention to details of the obverse and reverse iconography, inscriptions, both the rims and coin's edge.

-authentic specimens or images housed in well-known collections or museums.
-This is a preliminary detect with the naked eye from photographic images.
+Then, compare them with the known authentic specimens or images housed in well-known collections or museums, detecting physical identity, counterfeits and altered coins.
+Coins were struck by hand, so no two coins are identical.
+This is a preliminary detect with the

 spectrometry to analyze the elemental composition of the coin's metal, and employ X-ray imaging to analyze the coin's structure and detect hidden defects, any anomalies.